santyr/Galactic_Lottery/README.md

 ## Limitations and Considerations

-- Due to the vast size of Bitcoin's key space, the probability of finding a specific key is extremely low, making this script largely experimental.
+- Due to the vast size of Bitcoin's key space, the probability of finding a specific key is extremely low, making this script largely futile.
 - The brute-force nature of the search, even with optimizations like a bloom filter, demands significant computational resources.
+Your laptop will get hot.
+This is great in the Winter.
+Maybe this script is actually a heater.
 - Ethical and legal implications arise when attempting to access or use private keys without explicit permission.

 ## Improbability of Finding a Matching Key